Armenia–Denmark relations: 1900s

 Danish missionaries were active in Armenia from at least the 19th century.
 According to Danish historian Matthias Bjornlund, missionary, Karen Jeppe can be counted as Denmark's first ever aid worker.
 This was because she largely refrained from preaching Protestant doctrine to the Orthodox Armenians, instead concentrating on achieving humanitarian development objectives, such as improving education and performing rescue operations to free captured Armenian women.

-Unusually for European workers at the time, in the years leading up to World War I Jeppe along with other Danish individuals and organisations also pushed for international recognition of Armenians right to self determination.
+Unusually for European workers at the time, in the years leading up to the Armenian Genocide Jeppe along with other Danish individuals and organisations also pushed for international recognition of Armenians right to self determination.
 Armenia was granted independence shortly after World War I at the Treaty of Sèvres.
 However the new state, Wilsonian Armenia, was not officially recognised by Turkey or the USA, as President Woodrow Wilson, weakened by a stroke and without his political fixer Colonel House, was defeated in the Senate by the power plays of Henry Cabot Lodge.
 By 1921 the temporary Armenian republic had collapsed under military pressure from the Young Turks.
 Jeppe and other Danes returned from Denmark to the region to continue their work on behalf of the Armenians.
 Their work included the establishment of the first-ever Armenian agricultural village in Syria to provide a livelihood for displaced Armenians, settlements established by Jeppe and her helpers were noted for their prosperity in comparison to other camps that took in Armenians.

 In November 1920, Denmark accepted the League of Nations offer to act as a mediator in the war between the Democratic Republic of Armenia and the Turkish nationalists under Mustafa Kemal.

 After the 1988 Spitak earthquake in Armenia, Denmark donated aid to Armenia.